Anselmoo/bashplot/README.md

 # bashplot
-Instant data plotting from terminal into the terminal
+Instant data plotting from the terminal into the terminal